 Bring a urine sample if possible

-Another thing I would recommend is bringing a urine sample.
-In my experience they’ll definitely want one, and if your dog pees right before he walks into the office, you’ll likely have to return another time with one.
+Another thing I recommend is bringing a urine sample.
+In my experience they’ll definitely want one, and if your dog pees right before he walks into the office you’ll likely have to return another time with one.
 You might as well bring it, save time, and get answers quicker.

 Amazingly I’ve never needed to collect a sample from a male dog, but for females I take a plastic bowl or shallow container, and just after they start to pee slide it underneath them.
 If I’m using a bowl I transfer it to a new container, or if I have a container handy just put the lid on and seal it with tape so it doesn’t spill.